Do you know Winter greens are not just delicious but a bundle-pack of nutrition?

 This Bathua Paratha, a hearty Indian breakfast made in desi ghee is incredibly crispy and rich in flavor of earthy green bathua leaves!

 Bathua Paratha is one of the most popular parathas (flat-breads) of Indian cuisine.
 I believe we all wait for winters to show as we get amazing choices of greens to include in our daily meals.
-Winters for a Punjabi-born like me mean parathas as breakfast: Stuffed parathas or Methi, Palak Parathas.
+Winters for a Punjabi-born like me mean parathas as breakfast: Stuffed Aloo/ Gobhi/ Mooli parathas or Methi, Palak Parathas.

 Due to an agricultural evolution, many vegetables are available throughout the year but I being a typical Desi Foodie, would eat fresh ones always.
 So, for me winters are really special.